lubobul/praktikum-2023/README.md

-# This repository is used for a university project.
+# This repository is used for a university project for Web development using Bootstrap 5